chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

-:point*up: The rounded edges are achieved via the [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) property.
-We have not yet introduced element positioning, but note that [`position: absolute`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) positions an element \_relative to its closest positioned ancestor*.
-Since we know that pseudo-elements `::before` and `::after` are the first and last child of the element `E` they have been defined for respectively, their closest positioned ancestor is `E`. we can use `position:absolute` to create the slight offset we need to achieve the cloud effect.
+:point_up: The rounded edges are achieved via the [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) property.
+We have not yet introduced element positioning, but note that [`position: absolute`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) positions an element *relative to its closest positioned ancestor*.
+Since we know that pseudo-elements `::before` and `::after` are the first and last child of the element `E` they have been defined for respectively, their closest positioned ancestor is `E`.
+We can use `position:absolute` to create the slight offset we need to achieve the cloud effect.

 <debug-info markdown="block">
-Note that above we include the `content` property, even though it is empty: `content: ''`.
-This is required; if a pseudo-element has its `content` property not set, the pseudo-element will not be rendered.
+Note that above we include the `content` property, even though it is empty and thus `content: ''`.
+This is required; if a pseudo-element has its `content` property not explicitly set, the pseudo-element will not be rendered.
 </debug-info>

-:bangbang: Another good example of this usage of pseudo-elements can be found [on CodePen](https://codepen.io/nocni_sovac/pen/poyabaB): here, 100 hexagon shapes are created, each from a rectangle (a `<div>`) and two triangles (the `::before` and `::after`).
-Take a look at the CSS style via the page inspector.
-Besides hexagons, a whole range of [additional shapes](https://css-tricks.com/the-shapes-of-css/) can be created in a similar manner.

 ## :bangbang: Data attributes